 Author: Phil, 1Token

-Fund accounting, the measurement of fund performance, applies to crypto funds as well as traditional funds, whether fund is raised from public or private, invested into the primary or secondary market, open-end or closed-end, variable income or fixed yield… Fund accounting work includes maintaining investor shares (transfer agent), maintaining fund balance sheet by evaluating fund assets and liabilities, calculating fund NAV per share (or sometimes just called NAV, namely per-share valuation of the fund) after deducting management fee and performance fee, and reporting to regulators and investors.
+Fund accounting, the measurement of fund performance, applies to crypto funds as well as traditional funds, whether fund is raised from public or private, invested into the primary or secondary market, open-end or closed-end, variable income or fixed yield… Crypto fund accountant’s work includes maintaining investor shares (transfer agent), maintaining fund balance sheet by evaluating fund assets and liabilities, calculating fund NAV per share (or sometimes just called NAV, namely per-share valuation of the fund) after deducting management fee and performance fee, and reporting to regulators and investors.

 Most jurisdictions require trade reconciliation along with fund accounting.
 In EU the regulations on financial institutions, writes in RTS 22 Article 15 clause 3: Reconciliation “Investment firms shall have arrangements in place to ensure that their transaction reports are complete and accurate.
 These arrangements shall include testing of their reporting process and regular reconciliation of their front-office trading records against data samples provided to them by their competent authorities to that effect”